JaidevSK/Sudoku-Vision/README.md

 <INSERT IMAGE>

 #### Web Appllication
 The Web Application using Streamlit can be accessed using the link given above.
 The application can also be used locally on a desktop system by cloning this repository.
 The advantage of a web application deployed is that it can be used from any device with internet connection including Mobile Phones.
-The usage of the Web APplication is as shown in the images below:
+The usage of the Web Application is as shown in the images below:
 <INSERT IMAGES>

+# Referneces and Acknowledgements
+- Foundations of AI: Multiagent Systems (2024) - IIT Gandhinagar
+- Documentations of Utilised Libraries